dloconnor/networking-fundamentals/labs/01-meet-your-network/README.md

 Find and write down:

-1.What is your IP address?
+1. What is your IP address?
-2.What is your subnet mask?
+2. What is your subnet mask?
-3.What is your default gateway?
+3. What is your default gateway?
-4.What DNS servers are configured?
+4. What DNS servers are configured?
-5.What is your MAC address?
+5. What is your MAC address?
-6.Are you connected using Ethernet or Wi-Fi?
+6. Are you connected using Ethernet or Wi-Fi?

 Think About It